flub78/multitenant/doc/calendar.md

 ### Google calendar

-Previous version of this project have used Google calendar as their only data source.
+The previous version of this project used Google calendar as their only data source.

-It as deterred several potential users due to the complexity of obtaining an API key and configuring full calendar to use it.
-As this application is multitenant at least one calendar per tenant is needed.
+It as deterred several potential users because of the complexity of obtaining an API key and configuring full calendar to use it.
+Even a good initial documentation did not help as the concpts are not simple and Google tends to change the way to get certificates.
+I had no time to monitor is and update the documentation.

+As this application is multitenant, every tenant should have his own calendar.

 This version will use the database as default data source.
-If it becomes available the synchronization with Google calendar will only be optional.
+If it becomes available the synchronization with Google calendar will only an option, not a requirement.

-Note also that Google Calendar handles very generic events.
-It could be convenient to develop a specific data model to handle more specific cases.
-The main reason of using Google calendar with the previous versions was to provide a public access to the calendar to unregistered users.
-That also can easily be handled with a specific read-only route and view.
+Google Calendar handles very generic events.
+It is possible to develop a specific data model to handle more specific cases.
+The main reason of using Google calendar with the previous versions was to provide a public access to the calendar to unregistered users and it has never been used.
+An alternative is to provide a specific read-only route and view.

 ### JSON feeds